dime-timetracker/frontend/readme.md

 We are using the power of [Mithril](https://lhorie.github.io/mithril/), which is a great framework to writefrontend Javascript using functional programming.

+To find the origin of a specific element in your DOM, you may add ``?mdebug`` as a URL parameter and you will see it as a title on hover after reload.

 Our design is based on [Daemonite](http://daemonite.github.io/material/), that we converted to [Stylus](http://stylus-lang.com/) and all our styles are written